BingCS/AtLoc/README.md

 3. To make training faster, we pre-processed the images using `data/process_robotcar.py`.
 This script undistorts the images using the camera models provided by the dataset, and scales them such that the shortest side is 256 pixels.

+4. Pixel and Pose statistics must be calculated before any training.
+Use the `data/dataset_mean.py`, which also saves the information at the proper location.
+We provide pre-computed values for RobotCar and 7Scenes.

 ## Running the code

 ### Training